nascentobjects/AirPlayExample/README.md

 # Nascent AirPlay Example

-Documentation and setup scripts necessary for turning your Nascent Objects speaker device into an AirPlay-enabled speaker.
+Turn any Nascent Objects device with a speaker module into an AirPlay-enabled speaker.

 # Compatible Devices